-We concluded, consistent with applicable FISMA requirements, OMB policy and guidance, and NIST standards and guidelines, the FTC's information security program and practices were established and maintained for the five NIST Cybersecurity Framework Functions1 and eight FISMA Metric Domains.2 The overall maturity level of the FTC's information security program was determined as Managed and Measurable, as described in this report.
-Accordingly, we found the FTC's information security program and practices were effective for the period October 1, 2019, to September 30, 2020.
+We concluded, consistent with applicable FISMA requirements, OMB policy and guidance, and NIST standards and guidelines, the FTC's information security program and practices were established and maintained for the five NIST Cybersecurity Framework Functions1 and nine FISMA Metric Domains.2 The overall maturity level of the FTC's information security program was determined as Managed and Measurable, as described in this report.
+Accordingly, we found the FTC's information security program and practices were effective for the period October 1, 2020, to September 30, 2021.

 We provided the FTC a draft of this report for comment; however, there was no internal control weakness noted.
 In a written response, management concurs with the results of our audit.
-See Management's Response in Appendix B for the FTC's response in its entirety.
+See Management's Response in Appendix A for the FTC's response in its entirety.

-1 OMB, DHS, and the Council of the Inspectors General on Integrity and Efficiency developed the FISMA Reporting Metrics in consultation with the Federal Chief Information Officers Council.
-The eight FISMA Metric Domains were aligned with the five functions: (1) identify, (2) protect, (3) detect, (4) respond, and (5) recover as defined in the NIST Framework for Improving Critical Infrastructure Cybersecurity.
+1 Office of Management and Budget (OMB), Department of Homeland Security (DHS), and the Council of the Inspectors General on Integrity and Efficiency (CIGIE) developed the FISMA Reporting Metrics in consultation with the Federal Chief Information Officers Council.
+The nine FISMA Metric Domains were aligned with the five functions: (1) identify, (2) protect, (3) detect, (4) respond, and (5) recover as defined in the National Institute of Standards and Technology (NIST) Framework for Improving Critical Infrastructure Cybersecurity.

-2 As described in the FISMA Reporting Metrics, the eight FISMA Metric Domains are: (1) risk management, (2) configuration management, (3) identity and access management, (4) data protection and privacy, (5) security training, (6) information security continuous monitoring, (7) incident response, and (8) contingency planning.
+2 As described in the FISMA Reporting Metrics, the nine FISMA Metric Domains are: (1) risk management, (2) supply chain risk management (3) configuration management, (4) identity and access management, (5) data protection and privacy, (6) security training, (7) information security continuous monitoring, (8) incident response, and (9) contingency planning.